cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 ## Steps to Risk Assessment

-The [UK Health and Safety Executive](https://www.hse.gov.uk/) identifies five steps forming a risk assessment - [Managing risks and risk assessment at work, Health and Safety Executive.](https://www.hse.gov.uk/simple-health-safety/risk/steps-needed-to-manage-risk.htm).
+The UK Health and Safety Executive [ identifies five steps forming a risk assessment.](https://www.hse.gov.uk/simple-health-safety/risk/steps-needed-to-manage-risk.htm).
 These are:
 - Identify hazards.
 - Assess the risks.
 - Control the risks.